 Frontline editor: Professor Wendy Bacon (ACIJ)

-• Climate change and the environment
+• Climate change and political journalism

 • Censorship and free expression in the media

-• Documentary making in the Pacific
+• Power, celebrity and corruption in the Pacific media

 Articles on unthemed topics related to media and journalism theory and practice may also be considered for the edition.